Blog

 3. Look for that core in the package versions

-4. Match up the dates and count them
+4. We match up the dates and count them

-Note that a low-percentage overlap can mean there are multiple packages in one repo, or it can mean that tags are used for things other than releases.'
+Note that a low percentage overlap can mean there are multiple packages in one repo or that tags are used for things other than releases.

+Results.
 The initial set of results are promising.
 There is a clear diagonal relationship between the packages and the repositories they claim.
-This means that when we compare a package with its own repo, we get a high score; when we compare to another repo, we get a low (0) score.
+This means that when we compare a package with its own repo we get a high score and when we compare to another repo we get a low (0) score.

 Results of historical provenance

-In this case, we have more than one package that claims to come from the same source repo, and we want to prove which packages actually do come from that repo.
-From the graphs above, we can see this in action.
+From the visuals above we can see this in action.
 The diagonal line gives a strong signal.
-We can create a confusion matrix to see if we can select the best match from all the others in the test set:
+We can create a confusion matrix to see if we can select the best match from all the others in the test set.

 Confusion matrix to prove which packages came from the same repo